instructure/canvas-lms/doc/api/tools_variable_substitutions.md

 ## com.instructure.Course.accept_canvas_resource_types
 Returns the types of resources that can be imported to the current page, forwarded from the request.
-Value is an array of one or more values of: ["assignment", "assignment_group", "audio", "discussion_topic", "document", "image", "module", "quiz", "page", "video"].
+Value is a comma-separated array of one or more values of: ["assignment", "assignment_group", "audio", "discussion_topic", "document", "image", "module", "quiz", "page", "video"].

 **Availability**: *always*
 **Launch Parameter**: *com_instructure_course_accept_canvas_resource_types*

 ```
-["page"]
+"page"
-["module"]
+"module"
-["assignment", "discussion_topic", "page", "quiz", "module"]
+"assignment,discussion_topic,page,quiz,module"
 ```
 ## com.instructure.Course.canvas_resource_type
 Returns the target resource type for the current page, forwarded from the request.